HenriqueFre/HenriqueFre/README.md

 About me

-I study Civil Engineering and work as a highly qualified IT Technician focused on remote and in-person support.
+I study Civil Engineering and Systems Analysis and Development and work as a highly qualified IT Technician focused on remote and in-person support.
 Always improving myself and observing the technology market, I have knowledge in JavaScript along with TypeScript, Html/Css, React.js, Node.js, Python, among others.
 I am passionate about discovering new technologies, I am open to debating new solutions, and always focused.

 - +4 years of market experience
 - +16 years studying technology